jplag/JPlag/README.md

 ### Git hooks

 The repository contains a pre-commit hook, that prevents commits if fail spotless.
-To set up the hooks, call any of the installHooks scrips in gitHooks (gitHooks/installHooks (shell), gitHooks/installHooks.bat (windows), gitHooks/installHooks.py (python))
+To set up the hooks, call `git config --local core.hooksPath gitHooks/hooks` once within your local repository.

 ## Contact
 If you encounter bugs or other issues, please report them [here](https://github.com/jplag/jplag/issues).